hirebarend/kvs/README.md

 For any questions, suggestions, or feedback, please contact Barend Erasmus at hirebarend@gmail.com.

 Thank you for your interest in this project!
-We hope it proves useful in evaluating and comparing the performance of C# and TypeScript implementations.
+We hope it proves useful in evaluating and comparing the performance of C#, Go and TypeScript implementations.